Australian Capital Territory: Arts and entertainment

 The territory is home to many national monuments and institutions such as the Australian War Memorial, the National Gallery of Australia, the National Portrait Gallery, the National Library, the National Archives, the Australian Academy of Science, the National Film and Sound Archive and the National Museum.
-Many Commonwealth government buildings in the Australian Capital Territory are open to the public, including Parliament House, the High Court and the Royal Australian Mint.
+Many Commonwealth government buildings in the territory are open to the public, including Parliament House, the High Court and the Royal Australian Mint.

 Lake Burley Griffin is the site of the Captain James Cook Memorial and the National Carillon.
 Other sites of interest include the Telstra Tower, the Australian National Botanic Gardens, the National Zoo and Aquarium, the National Dinosaur Museum and Questacon – the National Science and Technology Centre.

 The Canberra Museum and Gallery in the city is a repository of local history and art, housing a permanent collection and visiting exhibitions.
 Several historic homes are open to the public: Lanyon and Tuggeranong Homesteads in the Tuggeranong Valley, Mugga-Mugga in Symonston, and Blundells' Cottage in Parkes all display the lifestyle of the early European settlers.
 Calthorpes' House in Red Hill is a well-preserved example of a 1920s house from Canberra's very early days.

-The Australian Capital Territory has many venues for live music and theatre: the Canberra Theatre and Playhouse which hosts many major concerts and productions; and Llewellyn Hall (within the ANU School of Music), a world-class concert hall are two of the most notable.
+The territory has many venues for live music and theatre: the Canberra Theatre and Playhouse which hosts many major concerts and productions; and Llewellyn Hall (within the ANU School of Music), a world-class concert hall are two of the most notable.
 The Albert Hall was Canberra's first performing arts venue, opened in 1928.
 It was the original performance venue for theatre groups such as the Canberra Repertory Society.

 There are numerous bars and nightclubs which also offer live entertainment, particularly concentrated in the areas of Dickson, Kingston and the city.
-Most town centres have facilities for a community theatre and a cinema, and they all have a library.
+Most town centres have facilities for a community theatre and a cinema, and all have a library.
 Popular cultural events include the National Folk Festival, the Royal Canberra Show, the Summernats car festival, Enlighten festival and the National Multicultural Festival in February.